Contact Us

 20th February 2026 - U.S. Supreme Court Clarifies Limits of IEEPA Tariff Authority

-The U.S. Supreme Court has ruled that the International Emergency Economic Powers Act (IEEPA) does not authorise the imposition of tariffs, even during a declared national emergency.
+The U.S. Supreme Court has ruled that the International Emergency Economic Powers Act (IEEPA) does not authorize the imposition of tariffs, even during a declared national emergency.

 The Court reaffirmed the constitutional principle that tariffs constitute a form of taxation and that the authority to impose them rests with Congress.
 General statutory language permitting regulation of imports was found insufficient to support sweeping tariff measures of significant economic impact.